Quinns Rocks, Western Australia: Amenities and facilities

 The major attraction of Quinns Rocks is Quinns Beach, which spans the entire western boundary of the suburb along Ocean Drive, one of the area's main backbone roads.
-The beach contains barbecue facilities and children's play areas for families, as well as a dedicated dog beach further north, for dog-walkers.
+The beach contains barbecue facilities and children's play areas for families, as well as a dedicated dog beach further north (approximately 950 metres), for dog-walkers.
 A beachside cafe and bottle shop are situated on Ocean Drive.
 The beach is also home to the clubrooms of the Quinns Mindarie Surf Lifesaving Club, who have patrolled the beach since the club's foundation in 1982.

 There are over ten large parks and reserves scattered throughout Quinns Rocks.
-Many of these parks share an abundance of sporting facilities for residents, such as the Quinns Rocks Bowling Club, the McCoy Park BMX tracks, the Quinns Rocks Skate Park and the Gumblossom Tennis Courts.
+Many of these parks share an abundance of sporting facilities for residents, such as the Quinns Rocks Bowling Club, the Quinns Rocks Skate Park and the Gumblossom Tennis Courts.
 The tennis courts are located at Gumblossom Park, the site of the Gumblossom Community Centre, which provides for most community functions and gatherings in the suburb.

 Quinns Rocks is largely residential, relying on Clarkson and the nearby city of Joondalup for major commercial and public services.
 Nonetheless, it does have the Quinns Village Shopping Centre, a small shopping precinct in the south-east.
 Located here is an IGA supermarket, serving as the suburb's main shopping centre for groceries, as well as a licensed post office and newsagent, a pharmacy, a bottleshop and a petrol station.

 A majority of the area's telephone services are provided by the Quinns Rocks telephone exchange, located in the extreme south of the suburb along Quinns Road.
 The remaining one-third of houses in the suburb's north are provided for by the Jindalee telephone exchange, located in adjacent suburb Butler to the north-east on Marmion Avenue.